theNewDynamic/minjinlee.com/_posts/2017-04-19-australian-financial-review-best-books-of-the-month.md

 ---

-This month's 3 best books: Reviews of A Writing Life, House of Names, Pachinko&nbsp;
+This month's 3 best books: Reviews of A Writing Life, House of Names, Pachinko

 Helen Garner's work is put under the microscope, Agamemnon's tale retold by renowned Irish author Colm Toibin and a family drama by Min Jin Lee set in Japan are our picks for the best books this month.